philwhiles/frettler/README.md

 Frettler perfoms all of its scale and chord calculations using first principles. ie it does not resort to using tables of data obtained from online references etc.
 The only data it needs to perform its calculations, is the definition of individual intervals, and the scale and chord patterns individual use of those intervals.

+**UPDATE**: Frettler can now display chord 'fingerings'. ie as an alternative to showing all the occurences of a chords notes on the fret board, frettler can now show a chord as it is meant to be fingered, like a traditional chord diagram.
+Read the section below on regarding 'frettler guitar chord'.

 **UPDATE**: Frettler has been extensively updated so that it now displays flats when it should.
 For scales, frettler uses the circle of fifths to determine if a key contains flats or sharps.
 In fact it now has a class called LineOfFifths, which calculates from first principles the major and minor chords in the circle of fifths and the sharps/flats in each.
 It is a line rather than a circle, as it does not (currently!) need to traverse around the circle.